eiriksteen/ROS2SampleProject/README.md

   Now finnish the subscriber in `SubscriberNode.py`.
 Subscribe to the same topic you published on earlier and make the subscriber print out the message.

   ### Task
-  Now play around with the publishing frequency.
+  Play around with the publishing frequency.
 A useful tool is `ros2 topic hz topic_name`.
 Can you figure out what it does?

 ## Assignment 4: Services and Turtlesim